Spotterday/Webinterface_ICOM_R30/README.md

 - [ ] IC-R30 Settings not working
 - [ ] Receive audio via Bluetooth not working
+-- [x] Workaround with VLC
-- [ ] Receive Log in sqlite database
+- [ ] Receive Log in sqlite database not working